XanderCalvert/Pokemon-Red-Definitive/README.md

 Quite a weird passion project to be taking on in my free time but it makes a welcome change from writing WordPress Themes and Plugins.

+## Current Plans

+Currently found in the code where the flag is that shows and hide the guy blocking cerulean cave which is when you beat the Elite 4.
+Investigating whether this flag can be used to add the unobtainable pokemon into the game after as well.

+Would want to version exclusive in after the game has been beaten as wild encounters instead of just over world sprites as a sort of easter egg.
+MEW after 150 pokemon caught.

+Also can add additional trainers in with this flag as well probably.
+Would just depend on memory size but need to find that out.

 ## Please support the original project this was forked from.

 This is a disassembly of Pokémon Red and Blue.